- Paying by Credit Card

 If you have any questions or queries about setting a passphrase, please don’t hesitate to contact one of our team to help out.

 Your payment details have the security offered by Paystation Limited.
 Credit Card details will be sent directly to the acquiring institution for processing.
 No card data is available to or used by FishServe.
-You will be issued with a receipt number at the end of your transaction.

 Any fees required for applications or services are not refundable.